If I go bankrupt what happens to my car and other vehicles?

 Continue reading below...

-You can use up to £1500 of the sale proceeds to buy an alternative but any surplus must be put towards repaying your debt.
+You can then sell the car and use the proceeds to buy an alternative up to the value of £1000 but any surplus must then be paid to the OR.

-For example if you own a work van or you are a taxi driver and need a more expensive car for your business, keeping your vehicle after declaring bankruptcy will normally be acceptable.
+For example if you own a work van or you are a taxi driver and need a more expensive car for your business keeping this higher valued vehicle after declaring bankruptcy will normally be acceptable.

 Vehicles on finance